Deutsch-Französisches Gymnasium Hamburg

-The Deutsch-Französisches Gymnasium Hamburg (DFG) or Lycée Franco-Allemand Hambourg (LFA) is a public, French-German school in Hamburg, Germany, and part of the Agency for French Education Abroad (AEFE) network.
+The Deutsch-Französisches Gymnasium Hamburg (DFG) or Lycée Franco-Allemand Hambourg (LFA) is a public, French-German school in Hamburg, Germany.
+It is directly operated by the Agency for French Education Abroad (AEFE), an agency of the French government, and is a part of its network.

 The DFG/LFA is a secondary school and welcomes students from fifth to twelfth grade (equivalent to German Gymnasium and French collège and lycée).
 Like all Lycées Franco-Allemands, it prepares them for the Bac Franco-Allemand, a high school diploma recognised by France as equivalent to the Baccalauréat and by Germany as equivalent to the Abitur diploma.

 Until August 2020, the Gymnasium/Lycée was known as Lycée Français de Hambourg Antoine de Saint-Exupéry and was operated jointly with the nursery and primary school École Française de Hambourg Antoine de Saint-Exupéry.
 For the 2020/21 academic year, it took its current name and status as a DFG / LFA.